DriveSavers Engineers gained great knowledge after the 2017 Northern California fires, a series of fifteen…

 - The backup device had failed long ago without the customer’s knowledge

-- Both the origin device and the backup device were in the same building, and that building experienced a fire, flood or other disaster
+- Both the original device that holds the critical data and the backup device for that data were in the same building, and that building experienced a fire, flood, or other disaster

 Following the 3-2-1 rule would have helped most of these customers.

 Factors to Consider when Choosing Your Backup Devices

 What device(s) you should choose to use in your backup strategy depends on a handful of factors:

 - How much data are you storing?

 - How portable do you need your backup device to be?

 - How often are you backing up to your device or otherwise accessing your device?

 - How long do you intend to store your data?